HNLMS K XVI

 HNLMS K XVI was one of five K XIV-class submarines built for the Royal Netherlands Navy (RNN).
 Entering service in 1934, the submarine was deployed to the Netherlands East Indies.
 On 24 December 1941, K XVI torpedoed and sank the Sagiri; the first Allied submarine to sink a Japanese warship.
 A day later, the Dutch submarine was torpedoed by the Japanese submarine I-66 (later renumbered to be I-166) off Borneo, with all aboard killed.
-The wreck of K XVI was rediscovered in October 2011 by a group of recreational divers.
+The wreck of K XVI was rediscovered in October 2011 by a group of recreational divers and has since been illegally salvaged.

 Construction

 K XVI was ordered from Rotterdam-based shipbuilder Rotterdamsche Droogdok Maatschappij on 30 May 1929, and was laid down on 31 May 1930.
 The submarine was launched on 8 April 1933, and commissioned into the RNN on 31 January 1934.

 Operational history

 In January 1935, the boat was deployed to the Netherlands East Indies.
 She remained in this area after the start of World War II.

 On 24 December 1941, approximately 35 nmi off Kuching at 02°30′N 109°50′E, the submarine torpedoed and sank the Sagiri.
 The destroyer's aft magazine caught fire and exploded, sinking the ship with 121 of the 241 personnel aboard killed.
 Later that evening, the submarine attempted to attack the destroyer Murakumo, but was fended off by depth charges.

 K XVI was torpedoed by the I-66 a day later, and sank with all 36 aboard.
 The boat was one of seven Dutch submarines lost during World War II.

 On 25 October 2011, the Dutch Ministry of Defence announced that the wreck of K XVI had been found by Australian and Singaporean recreational divers off the northern coast of Borneo.
+In July 2024 it was reported that the wreck of K XVI had been illegally salvaged.